Using chart properties

 Each axis can show a title that is automatically centered along the axis.
 A typical usage is displaying the name of the quantity or measure along the left axis (or y-axis).

-In the Axis Title category, use the Title property to enter the text for the title.
+In the Text tab of the properties for an axis, in the Axis Title category, click into the Title property setting and enter the text for the title.

 To change the formatting or appearance of the labels for axis values, edit the properties of the axis (e.g., the bottom axis) and go to the Text tab.